 2. Client Newsletters

 First, let me reiterate how useful client newsletters are as a means of client retention and client development.
 Remember, though, that anything you tell your clients may end up in the wrong hands.
 Your clients, after all, may not understand the confidentiality of the information you give them.
-And they are likely be contacted by your competitors and your vendors on a regular basis.
+And they are likely to be contacted by your competitors and your vendors on a regular basis.
 Moreover, depending upon the structure of your client newsletter (whether it is open to all or restricted just to clients), you may have competitors subscribed to your newsletter already!

 3. Sales Collateral